With NPM’s recent acquisition of ^Lift Security and the Node Security Platform, as well as the release of their package-lock.json and the

 npm installoutput is uglier than Yarn’s.
 Yarn is informative, condensed, easy to follow, and polished.
 NPM looks messy, makes it hard to understand things, and is even worse when not in a TTY.

 NPM vomiting out information

 package.json.
 Personally, I like to put blank lines around scripts in the

-package.jsonto group things together visually, but no no no, running
+package.jsonto group things together visually, but unfortunately, running

 npm iwill edit your